-When most people think of water filtration, they imagine systems designed to purify drinking water.
-Farmers, however, tend to think about how water filtration will affect their crops.
+When most people think of the importance of water filtration, they tend to imagine systems designed to purify drinking water.
+Farmers, however, think about how water filtration will affect their crops.

 Filtration Can Improve pH Management to Help Crops Thrive

 Most plants prefer a soil pH between 5.5 and 7.
 When soil becomes too acidic or alkaline, it can prevent nutrient availability to crops, damage soil structure, and increase the presence of unwanted bacteria.

 Farmers can directly adjust soil pH by adding lime, which raises the pH, or sulfur, which lowers the pH.
 Water, however, often contains carbonates and other dissolved solids that can interfere with pH management.
 When water used on crops adds too many dissolved solids, soil quality can fall and crops can suffer.
 That is why water filtration is important.